shadiamanan/recursive-todo-app/README.md

 Ensures all packages required to build and run the app are available.

 Start the development server:
-npx remix dev
+`npx remix dev`

 Open your browser at http://localhost:3000 to see the app.

 ### 2.Linting & Formatting:
 Run eslint or prettier to enforce consistent code style and catch common errors early.
-Example: npm run lint.
+Example: `npm run lint`.

 ### 3.Unit & Integration Tests:
 Execute tests using a framework like Jest or Vitest.
-Example: npm run test ensures core functionality like adding, deleting, and marking todos works as expected.
+Example: `npm run test` ensures core functionality like adding, deleting, and marking todos works as expected.

 ### 4.Build:
-Compile and bundle the Remix application. npm run build
+Compile and bundle the Remix application.
+`npm run build`

 This step ensures the application is production-ready.